ajeygore/ajeygore.github.com/about.md

 During last 25 years I have lived in Bangalore, London, Chicago, Pune, Gurgaon, Ghaziabad, Jakarta and now live in Singapore.

-Started my career as a graphics designer, later sold computers, ran a printing press, helped my elder brother in his cell phone and DTP business and finally settled writing writing software for the rest of my career.
+Started my career as a graphics designer, later sold computers, ran a printing press, helped my elder brother in his cell phone and DTP business and finally settled writing  software for the rest of my career.

 I learned many things along the way and met some amazing people over the years,

 So this page is about "how to deal with me" as a person. because I fundamentally believe that everyone else is right about me and dealing with me is constant expectation mismatch and a cage fight in a very interesting way.

-###### What do I do?
+#### What do I do?

 I'm a Software Engineer at the core.
 I love building teams and working with people.  **I work for people and people work with me**